-This trip was reworked out for Easter 2019, starting April 17th.
-We didn’t manage the 2017 version… and indeed didn’t get the weather in 2019.
+This trip was originally developed for Easter 2017 which didn’t attract any participants – it was reworked out for Easter 2019 but didn’t get the weather.
+2020 was a non-starter owing to the pandemic, so the current iteration is for 2021.
+Easter is a bit early, but the trip would also work taking in Mayday bank holiday.
 However, the trip timings work for a couple of days each two-week tidal cycle.
 There is more scope for varying the timing during summer with longer daylight.
 May should be mostly before midge season, but by June midges will be hungry.

 I’ve paddled quite a bit of the coast of Skye and Raasay and have had it in mind for ages that I’d like to circumnavigate the island one day.
 The total distance is under 300 kilometre so on the face of it, ten days ought to be plenty long enough.
 However, there are some strong tides and exposed headlands, so timing and weather would be critical, and days off for bad weather need to be factored in.
 I decided to look up all the tidal information and see whether a trip could be worked out to fit in two weeks allowing for contingencies, and using tides to the paddler’s advantage wherever the tidal flows were big enough to make a difference.
 I had already decided that clockwise would be best, as there would be more chance of avoiding headwinds on the exposed sections in the Minch.
 It turned out that such a trip was indeed feasible, though not straightforward.
 At Neist Head on the west coast, the flood coming up the Minch splits north and south, so you have to approach Neist on the ebb timing your arrival for slack tide to pick up the flood going north.
 But it’s quite a long day to reach Neist, so you can only get this timing on a couple of days each tidal cycle unless you have very long daylight hours.
 Once you’ve done Neist at that time, the tides only work in your favour round the next three headlands very early or very late each day, and they are far enough apart that you cannot do them all in one day.
 Either you have to extend an already long day past Neist to get round Dunvegan Head in the evening, then pass both Waternish in the morning and Rubha Hunish in the evening next day, or you have to pass Dunvegan very early the second day, and Waternish in the evening, leaving Rubha Hunish for the third day.
 The total distance for the critical section is almost 90 km (most of it in scenery where you’d really like time to poke about in the caves and stacks) which is a long way for two days.
 The three day option is undoubtedly easier, but if you miss the tidal window on the second day you will either lose another day or have the same very long final day as in the two day option – but with less time to find a camping spot at the end of the day (because the tides are now later).
 So you’ve got to have your good weather window at the right point.

 With that in mind I sketched out a plan starting somewhere in the SW of the island.
 The Sound of Sleat, Loch Slapin, Elgol or Glen Brittle would give one to four days of warm up before the big committing days.
 Because one might need to bale out and get back to one’s car by public transport or hitchiking, I picked a put-in just short of Armadale on the main road into Sleat.
 That gives you three or four days to get to Wiay in Loch Bracadale, the jumping off point for the first long day, round Neist Point.
 A group with more transport could place a spare car and a couple of bikes at strategic points in case an escape were needed.
 For example, Broadford is easy to get to, so a bike left there would ease return to one’s car if you put in at Elgol or Loch Slapin which would mean only two days paddling before hitting the critical section.
 Because of the day that spring tides arrive, and targetting the plan to Easter 2017, the timings below were based on a start at Loch Slapin.
-With springs differently offset from your easter weekend, you might want to start somewhere else so you are at the right place on the right day… I’ll have a go at working this out for 2020 again, though I think this year we may have other plans at Easter.
+With springs differently offset from your easter weekend, you might want to start somewhere else so you are at the right place on the right day… I’ll have a go at working this out for 2021 again, in the hope that coronavirus will not be so much of an issue.

 It would be perfectly possible to put in at Mallaig (indeed, we’ve done this for a trip to Sleat in the past) but getting back to the car in the event of a trip abandonment would be a major headache – it really is a very, very long way round from Mallaig to the Skye bridge, and the Armadale-Mallaig ferry is often fully booked (though probably no longer as expensive as it was before the Scottish government introduced road fuel equivalent tariff).